Quantum-interference-induced pairing in bosonic doped antiferromagnets

-Consequently, the coherence of a single hole is strongly disrupted by destructive interference of such a Berry phase that depends on the fluctuating spin configurations in the AFM background as illustrated in Fig.\,\ref{fig:berry}(a).
-This theoretical insight is corroborated by the DMRG results, which show a rapid decay in the single-particle Green's function $G_{\sigma}(r)$ at small doping in Fig.\,\ref{fig:bosonic_sc_green_spin}(b).
+Consequently, the coherence of a single hole is strongly disrupted by destructive interference among different paths due to the frustration phase that depends on the fluctuating spin configuration in the AFM background, as illustrated in Fig.\,\ref{fig:berry}(a).
+This theoretical insight is corroborated by the DMRG results in Fig.\,\ref{fig:bosonic_sc_green_spin}(b), which show a rapid decay in the single-particle Green's function $G_{\sigma}(r)$ at small doping.
 However, the phase frustration can be significantly canceled by the formation of tightly bound hole pairs in an ``in-tandem'' motion, where one hole always follows the other, as depicted in Fig.\,\ref{fig:berry}(c).
-Here the string of phases created by the front hole is compensated by the back hole, resulting in coherent hole pairs that can further condense to a BEC.
-Moreover, the pairing order parameter $\avg{\Delta_{i\alpha}}$ will further acquire a spatial modulation $(-1)^{i+\alpha}$ stemming from the static Marshall sign in the pair operator, as depicted in Fig.\,\ref{fig:berry}(d), giving rise to the $\pi$-PDW observed by DMRG, which is intertwined with the AFM order.
+Then, the string of phases created by the front hole can always be compensated by the identical phases created by the back hole, resulting in constructive interference among different paths of in-tandem hole-pair propagation, giving rise to a paired BEC.
+Moreover, given the dominant positive contribution from the constructive interference among extensive paths, the sign of the pairing order parameter $\avg{\Delta_{i\alpha}}$ is just determined by the residual static Marshall sign in the pair operator $\Delta_{i\alpha}$, which takes a staggered form of $(-1)^{i+\alpha}$ as depicted in Fig.\,\ref{fig:berry}(d).
 Here $(-1)^{i}$ takes $(\mp 1)$ for sublattice A and B respectively.
+This static sign exactly gives rise to the $\pi$-PDW compatible with the AFM order.

-Alternatively, if the spin background is fully polarized to an FM order as shown in Fig.\,\ref{fig:berry}(b), one has $\tau_{C}=1$ such that the phase coherence of the single-hole motion can be fully restored to realize a superfluid.
-In other words, a dominant hopping energy at larger doping forces the spins to go into an FM order, leading to the FM-SF phase found in Fig.\,\ref{fig:btj_phase_diagram}(a).
-See Methods and Supplemental Information for the more detailed explanations~\cite{Note1}.
+Alternatively, if the spin background is fully polarized to an FM order as shown in Fig.\,\ref{fig:berry}(b), the single-hole hopping will accumulate identical phases, so all paths contribute constructively and hence the phase coherence of the single-hole motion can be fully restored to realize a superfluid.
+Thus, at larger doping, the hopping energy becomes dominant and forces the spins to polarize, which in turn allows individual holes to condense, leading to the FM+SF phase~\cite{Note1}.

-{\textbf{Sign-problem-free: the bosonic $\sigma t$-$J$ model}}\\ To further showcase the critical phase frustration effect, one can artificially turn it off by modifying the hopping term $H_t$ to